sebastienbx/MeLa_Sensors2020/README.md

 Instructions are called inside the sequences of instructions (i.e., `RealTimeSequence` or `ProcessingSequence`).
 The instructions can be:

 * An operation, such as `c = a + b`.
-The operations only accept two operand for the current version of MeLa.
+The operations only accept two operands for the current version of MeLa.
-* A function call, such as `mean(r, array);` which compute the mean values of the array and put the result in the `r` variable.
+* A function call, such as `mean(r, array);` which computes the mean values of the array and put the result into the `r` variable.
 The list of currently available functions is given in [chapter 6](#library-pane).
-* A `if`condition, such `if a > 10 && b > c:`.
-A condition must also contain a probability that is used by MeLa to compute the attery lifetime of the float and the amount of data transmitted each month.
+* A `if` condition, such `if a > 10 && b > c:`.
+A condition must also contain a probability that is used by MeLa to compute the battery lifetime of the float and the amount of data transmitted each month.
 * A `for` loop, such as `for i, v in array:`.
 Each loop iteration read an element of the array from the first to the last, the index of the current element is put in the `i` variable, and its value in the `v` variable.

-Comments can be writen this way  `/* this is a comment */`
+Comments can be written this way  `/* this is a comment */`

 ```